ropensci/phylocomr/cran-comments.md

 This release includes a fix for warnings with C functions with no prototypes on Linux envs.

-In this resubmission, I have updated one last URL on README file that I missed.
+In this resubmission, I have fixed a CRAN URL on README file that was not in canonical form.

-Thanks!
+Thanks :)

 Luna Sanchez